cedced19/listodo/README.md

 There are two solution to get todo lists on this application:
 * redirect ports on your server and get your global ip
 * be on the same wifi as your server and get its local ip

+## Developers

+There are two npm command with which you can compile javascript:
+* `npm run dev`: reload page on change and build bundle
+* `npm run prod`: build and uglify bundle